onflow/docs/docs/networks/network-architecture/solving-blockchain-trilemma.md

 > Flow’s architectural goals are to provide a throughput of at least 1M TPS, ingest at least ½ GB of transaction data per second and store and serve a very large state of one Patebyte and beyond.

-Thus, Flow’s multi-node architecture solves the blockchain trilemma:
+Thus, Flow’s multi-role architecture solves the blockchain trilemma:

 1. **Scalability**: Scale to thousands of times higher throughput and on-chain storage capacity.